Our scholarship program supports research shaping Aotearoa's future by enhancing resource management and mātauranga Māori.

 Holders must, as a condition of the award, contribute at least one relevant academic article to the Resource Management Journal (RMJ) or New Zealand Journal of Environmental Law (NZJEL) (to the satisfaction of the Editor or Editorial Committee of that Journal) during or at the conclusion of the award.
 The deadline for submission to NZJEL is mid July and a link to its guidelines can be found here.

-(d) excellence in resource management policy and process;
+(b) excellence in resource management policy and process;

-The scholarship will be awarded on the recommendation of the RMLA Scholarship Selection Committee.
-The RMLA Scholarship Selection Committee may require candidates to attend a personal interview as part of the selection process.
+The Committee may require shortlisted candidates to attend a personal interview as part of the selection process.